plcrodrigues/py.BI.EEG.2013-GIPSA/README.md

 in your command line.

-Then, to ensure that your code finds the right scripts whenever you do `import braininvaders`, you should also do
+Then, to ensure that your code finds the right scripts whenever you do `import braininvaders2013`, you should also do

 ```
 python setup.py develop # because no stable release yet